deployd/dpd-importer/README.md

     npm install dpd-importer
     dpd -d

+Create a collection(s) in your deployd dashboard to match that in your MongoDB database.

 Click the green new resource and choose **Importer**.

 Give it the default name "/importer".
 Open it by clicking "IMPORTER" in the left menu.